slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

     <tr><td><strong>SMB</strong></td><td>For small to medium sized businesses, build backend applications with pre-built application/service templates/components</td></tr>
     <tr><td><strong>Mobile</strong></td><td> Set up the back-end for your mobile apps.
 Use Kotlin code for both Android and the Server</td></tr>
     <tr><td><strong>Personal</strong></td><td>Learn Kotlin, functional programming, for self-improvement or side projects</td></tr>
     <tr><td><strong>Enterprise</strong></td><td>There are several components in Slate Kit that can currently be used in the Enterprise, such as the App, Utilities, CLI.
-However, Slate Kit is simpler and thus less comprehensive than enterprises offerings such as Spring.io, Vertx.io, Micronaut.io, all of which are very solid solutions and recommendations for the enterprise.</td></tr>
+However, Slate Kit is simpler and thus less comprehensive in some areas than enterprise offerings such as Spring.io, Vertx.io, Micronaut.io, all of which are very solid solutions and recommendations for the enterprise.</td></tr>
 </table>
 {{% section-end mod="start/overview" %}}